m-lab/npad-support/README.md

 it's .travis.yml file.
 For any fork with travis enabled, pushes and pull-requests trigger building the rpm on travis.

-Successful pushes will also trigger writing of the rpm to google cloud storage at gs://legacy-rpms-mlab-sandbox.
+Pushes with successful builds will also trigger writing of the rpm to google cloud storage at gs://legacy-rpms-mlab-sandbox.
+See travis file for details about which folder the rpm is pushed to.

 ## Legacy build
 In the past, this package was built using an mlab-builder machine, using